 - avoid strange and meaningless words or random character strings;

 7. Product reviews

 Nothing boosts conversions like vocal satisfied customers.
-So make sure to enable the reviews, encourage people to leave reviews (hey! maybe you can send a follow up e-mail after they placed an order and received the product) and show them off.
+Make sure to enable the reviews and encourage people to leave reviews (hey! maybe you can send a follow-up e-mail after they placed an order and received the product) and show them off.

 Don’t forget to make sure that your developer has properly inserted the schema.org markup, so your review stars will show in Google search results.
 This is a huge CTR boost!

 Tip: don’t let meaningless bad reviews get you down.
 Take note of them if they have a hint of truth… maybe you need to improve somewhere.